 Start Construction: October 18, 2021

 Crews will be working Monday through Friday, from 7 a.m. to 6 p.m.
 Occasional night and weekend work may be required.

 300 North will be closed to vehicular traffic from 490 West to 500 West for the duration of the project.
 Eastbound vehicles on 300 North will not be able to turn left or right onto 500 West and will need to access 500 West from either 400 North or 200 North.
 North Temple should be used as an east/west detour.
 During construction, people walking and bicycling will be able to travel along 300 North, but only on the north side of the road.
 Parking will be restricted along the south side of the intersection.
 Dust, noise and vibrations will occur during working hours but will be especially impactful during the brief time period when vertical columns are driven into the ground.

 Schedules are subject to change due to unforeseen conditions, weather conditions and material availability.

-To express comments, concerns, or to receive weekly construction updates, please email the project manager or contact by phone at 801-616-2743.
+To express comments, concerns, or to receive weekly construction updates, please email the project’s public engagement manager, Darryl Jacques, or contact him by phone at 801-616-2743.